Entries tagged with “Trials”.

 Romans 8:17

 We live in the midst of the fallout of the Fall: sin has affected every area of creation and all aspects of our lives.
 Disappointment, pain, and trouble are significant ingredients of our daily lives.
 Ill-timed, unexpected tragedies can shape our Christian lives for the better or make our hearts hard through bitterness.
 The choice is ours: better or bitter.
-Do we simply want God to deliver us from trials or do we hunger for Christ-like character?
-It is God’s plan to develop us spiritually before he delivers us materially.
-God’s goal: character development before material deliverance.
+Do we simply want God to deliver us from trials or do we desire Christ-like character?
+We should know that it is God’s plan to develop us spiritually before he delivers us physically.
+God’s goal in our lives: character development before physical deliverance.
+Do we choice maturity over and against a life of emotional and physical ease?

 I counsel you to buy from me gold refined by fire, so that you may be rich . . . .